 However, there is always room for spiritual improvement and so Paul ached to see them again, in order to further strengthen their trust in Christ, develop their spiritual understanding, and enlarge their devotion to God even more.
 Indeed, Paul wrote that he not only rejoiced before our God on their account, but kept on praying most earnestly, night and day, that he might visit them in order to bring any deficiencies of their faith to perfection – to complete what was lacking in their faith.

 Despite their obvious growth in the faith, Paul knew that all Christians, however mature they may be, must press on to the next level of faith, and so he encouraged them by writing: I pray that God the Father Himself and Jesus Christ our Lord would direct our way to visit you… and may the Lord cause you to increase and abound in love for one another, and for all people, just as we also do for you, so that He may establish your hearts without blame in holiness before our God our Father, at the coming of our Lord Jesus with all His saints.

-Heavenly Father, we praise and thank You for the great encouragement, strength and instruction we receive from the letters of Paul to the church at Thessalonica.
-Thank You for giving us Your word.
-I pray that You would teach us through Your word and train us how to grow in grace, to live by faith and to pray in the spirit.
-Help each one of us to stand firm in the faith and may our hearts continue to be established in the truth of the gospel of Christ, so that we may stand blameless before You in holiness and virtue – at the coming of our Saviour Jesus Christ with all His holy saints – this we ask in His holy name, AMEN.
+Heavenly Father, I praise and thank You for the great encouragement, strength, and instruction we receive from the letters of Paul to the church at Thessalonica.
+Thank You for giving us Your Word.
+I pray that You would teach me through Your Word, and train me how to grow in grace, to live by faith, and to pray in the spirit.
+Help me to stand firm in the faith, and may my heart continue to be established in the truth of the gospel of Christ so that I may stand blameless before You in holiness and virtue, at the coming of our Saviour, Jesus Christ, with all His holy saints.
+I ask this in His holy name, AMEN.